chrisgrieser/chrisgrieser.github.io/docs/phd-project.md

 ---
 layout: default
-title: "Chris Grieser – PhD-project"
+title: PhD-project
 permalink: /phd-project
 ---

-# More on my PhD-project
+# PhD-project
+**Working title: Platform-Governance & the Compatibility-Innovation-Dilemma**

+## Background
 Academic research on platforms can basically be divided into two areas of study:
 On the one hand, platforms are seen as *technical infrastructures* that provide core functionality for complimentary products, e.g. a mobile operating system